-You can take IELTS Academic and General Training on paper.
-The contents, test part times, question types, scoring and results of the paper-based test are the exact same as the computer-delivered test, but your test day experience is a little different.
-Test day staff will hand you booklets and answer sheets before each test and will then collect these booklets and answer sheets, before moving on to the next test part.
+You can take both IELTS Academic and IELTS General Training on paper.
+The contents, test part times, question types, scoring and results of the paper-based IELTS test are the exact same as the computer-delivered IELTS test.

 For both paper-based and computer-delivered IELTS, you will not be able to bring your own paper into the test for security reasons.
 If you are sitting computer-delivered IELTS, we will provide you with a pencil and paper.
 You also receive paper for your Speaking test to help you organise your thoughts as you speak with the examiner.

 Find out why the IELTS Speaking test is done face-to-face with a real examiner, giving you a better chance to perform at your best.